CesiumGS/3d-tiles/README.md

 The `content` property is an object that contains metadata about the tile's content and a link to the content.  `content.url` is a string that points to the tile's contents with an absolute or relative url.
 In the example above, the url, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [roadmap Q&A](#How-do-I-request-the-tiles-for-Level-n).

-The url can be another tileset.json file to create a tileset of tilesets.
+The url can be another tileset JSON to create a tileset of tilesets.
 See [External tilesets](#external-tilesets).

 A file extension is not required for `content.url`.
 A content's [tile format](#tile-formats) can be identified by the `magic` field in its header, or otherwise as an external tileset if the content is JSON.